-CHITRAL: After the government failed to construct the broken road in Booni even after years, people of villages near Chitral town on Monday held a protest and gave the government Oct 1 deadline to start work on the Chew bridge to Balach portion of Garam Chashma road.
+CHITRAL: After locals repaired a road in Booni on self help basis, people of villages near Chitral town on Monday held a protest and gave the government Oct 1 deadline to start work on the Chew bridge to Balach portion of Garam Chashma road.

 The road in Booni was repaired on Sept 14 by local people after the government did not move to repair it.